 In breast enlargement surgery, the doctor makes the breasts larger by putting an implant under the breast tissue and often under the chest muscle.
 An implant is a soft silicone shell filled with a saltwater solution or a gel.

 Your doctor will make a cut, called an incision.
 Then the doctor will put in the implant and adjust it to the correct shape, size, and position.
-The incision is closed with stitches.
+Then the incision is closed.

 You may have a breast lift at the same time as the breast enlargement.
 A breast lift is also called mastopexy.
 It can raise sagging or drooping breasts.
 It can also pull up the nipple and the area around it.